 Teacher Stipend Request Form**

 *The ACBL understands there are local and national laws that may prohibit the collection of this information from an entire class or a specific individual.
 We ask that teachers make a reasonable effort to collect the forms and information while still complying with local and national laws.

-***The End of Class Tournament is required to receive a stipend.
-Results must be submitted with other stipend request materials.
+***The End of Class Tournament is required to receive a stipend and results must be submitted with other stipend request materials.
 Stipends will not be considered without tournament results.

 With additional questions, feel free to email us at firstname.lastname@example.org.